courtnkc/CHYRON-NGS/README.md

 $3 = the path to the barcode file with the following format:

-"Sample name"	"forward barcode"	"reverse barcode"	"20bp centered around cutsite"	"Experiment"
+"Sample name"	"forward barcode"	"reverse barcode"	"20bp centered around cutsite"	"Experiment name"

+(This file must be saved in .txt format, tab-delimited, with a line return after the last row of data.)

-$4 = the path to the reference sequence, with the format:
+$4 = the path to the reference sequence (the unedited recording locus), with the format:

 "Experiment name"	"reference sequence"

+(Again, this file must be saved in .txt format, tab-delimited, with a line return after the reference sequence.)

 $5 = The name of the experiment, for file naming purposes